almostnine/RoboArm-Studio/README.md

 Perfect for students, makers, and robotics enthusiasts who want professional-grade control with a beautiful interface.

+## 🎯 Hardware Base

+**This software project is based on the hardware design of the robotic arm by [Emre Kalem](https://makerworld.com/en/models/1134).**

+The original hardware design has been modified for this project:
+- **Removed**: Breadboard
+- **Added**: Sensor Shield mounted directly on top of Arduino Uno R4

+This project uses **Arduino Uno R4 with Sensor Shield** as the hardware platform, providing a cleaner and more integrated setup compared to the original breadboard-based design.

 ## 📋 Features

 ✅ **Cross-platform**: Works on Mac, Windows and Linux